jpniederer/Dev-eryday/_drafts/2017-9-24-Weekly-update-September-17-23.markdown

 On the Next...
 --------
 I'm going to get to work on the React Native project this week.
 It's a flash card app.
-I'd like to get a little bit of the functionality implemented this week.
+I'd like to get at least a little bit of the functionality implemented.
 Beyond working on that, I'm excited for the release of React 16.
 It'll be interesting to see how the rewrite of internals will impact the libary.
+It's great to see where the React library is moving.

 [core]: https://app.pluralsight.com/library/courses/aspdotnetcore-implementing-securing-api/table-of-contents
 [sbp]: https://www.amazon.com/Smalltalk-Best-Practice-Patterns-Kent/dp/013476904X